zkemail/zk-email-sdk-js/README.md

 Now pass the email as a `string` to the prover to generate a proof.

 If your blueprint requires external inputs, pass them as a second argument.

-You can check out our [Next.js example](https://github.com/zkemail/sdk-ts-demo/tree/main/nextjs) to see how a user can locally upload an email file.

 ```ts
 // 2. argument, externalInputs is only required if defined in the blueprint